 What is the monetary amount of grants awarded?

-Show Hope Adoption Aid grants average $6,000.
+Show Hope Adoption Aid grants fall within the range of $6,000 to $10,000.
 Because we are not able to award all qualified applicants, Show Hope encourages families to seek additional sources of adoption funding, including potential support from your church as well as other grant organizations.

 Do you award grants based on income?